Five of the best winter walks in Devon

-We’ve selected five of the best winter walks in Devon, all close to our Haulfryn Holidays parks and resorts, perfect for embracing the season and enjoying the great outdoors.
+We’ve selected five of the best winter walks in Devon, all close to our Haulfryn holiday parks and resorts, so if you’re staying with us you can embrace the season.
+Dig out your cosy layers and enjoy the great outdoors as much as we do!

 Devon winter walk on the beach

-This scenic Jurassic Coast walk begins in Exmouth town centre, where you’ll enjoy a gentle 2km stroll along the beach before ascending to Orcombe Point.
-From here, the route follows the clifftop, offering far-reaching coastal views before passing through lush temperate rainforest and descending towards the pebbled beach at Budleigh Salterton.
+This scenic walk starts in Exmouth town centre, with a gentle 2km stroll along the beach before rising up to Orcombe Point.
+From here, the route hugs the clifftop, offering sweeping coastal views before winding through lush temperate rainforest and heading down to the pebbly beach at Budleigh Salterton.

-This stretch is part of the oldest section of the Jurassic Coast, dating back to the Triassic era, with cliffs up to 250 million years old.
-Winter brings a calmer, more atmospheric feel, making it an ideal time to appreciate the landscape.
+This beautiful stretch of coastline is part of the oldest section of the Jurassic Coast, dating back to the Triassic era, with epic cliffs up to 250 million years old.
+Winter brings a calmer, more atmospheric feel, so you can slow down and really soak it all in.

 1 of 4

-Bellever Forest offers peaceful woodland walks set against Dartmoor’s open moorland, making it a great spot for winter exploring.
-Waymarked trails wind through the trees, providing shelter and seasonal scenery.
+The Bellever Forest's peaceful woodland walks are set against Dartmoor’s open moorland, making it a great spot for grabbing your walking boots and exploring.
+Waymarked trails wind through the trees, providing shelter from the elements and seasonal scenery.

-More experienced walkers can also access the historic Lich Way, an atmospheric bridleway that crosses the moor along an ancient funeral route dating back to the 13th century.
+More experienced walkers can make their way to the historic Lich Way, a stunningly eerie bridleway that crosses the moor along an ancient funeral route dating back to the 13th century.

 1 of 4